How to Retouch a Portrait in Pixelmator Pro

 Hue/Saturation & Selective Color Adjustments

-The overall colour of the image is looking a tiny bit flat to me, so in the Hue/Saturation sub-menu, I’ll increase the Vibrance by 20%.
+The overall of the image is looking a tiny bit flat to me, so in the Hue/Saturation sub-menu, I’ll increase the Vibrance by 20%.
 Vibrance increases (or decreased) the overall saturation of the image, but with built-in AI to avoid overly affecting the skin tones.

 For the background, it’s feeling a little bit darker then I would like it to read, and also a bit purple.
 Using the Selective Color adjustment here makes this fix really easy.
 In Selective Color, I’ve clicked the Blues, and slightly altered the Hue and Saturation adjustments, as well as a 70% increase to the Brightness of the blues.